riboviz/riboviz/docs/user/prep-riboviz-operation.md

 * `TPMs_all_CDS_all_samples.tsv`: file with the transcripts per million (tpm) for all successfully processed samples.
 * `read_counts_per_file.tsv`: a read counts file. (only if `count_reads: TRUE`).
-* `interactive_viz_config.yaml`: this is a yaml file created by the workflow, for use with `rscripts/run_shiny_server.R` - an optional step which does not automatically run within the riboviz workflow and which allows users to generate interactive data visualization on the dataset.
+* `interactive_viz_config.yaml`: this is a yaml file created by the workflow, for use with `rscripts/run_shiny_server.R` - an optional step which does not automatically run within the RiboViz workflow and which allows users to generate interactive data visualization on the dataset.

 More details on the output files can be found at [RiboViz output files and figures](./riboviz_outputs.md).